MSc Project Management

 - Innovative Developments in Construction

 - Real Estate Development: Analysis and Appraisal

-Programme is available on a part-time and full-time basis.
+The programme is available on a flexible part-time and full-time basis.

 The University of Reading offers a limited number of scholarships and bursaries to UK and EU students.
 Please note that there is considerable competition for all these sources of funds.

 For information on all forms of funding and scholarships, see: